 Due to Federal regulations that do not allow financial aid to be disbursed onto student accounts until 10 days prior to the start of each semester, financial aid will not appear on your bill until the start of each semester.
 However, as long as you have completed all of the appropriate financial aid paperwork, we will be able to give you an accurate statement on your account before the start of each semester.

 Based on the information provided on the FAFSA, the federal government will make a determination of the amount the family is to contribute towards the student’s educational costs.
 This amount is called an EFC or Expected Family Contribution.
-The EFC amount for your family is the same at every college or university; however your financial aid need may be different at each college or university.
-The difference between the cost of attending Urbana University and the EFC is the student’s eligibility for financial aid.
+The difference between the cost of attendance and and the EFC determines the students financial need.

 After Urbana University receives your FAFSA information, we will review the FAFSA before awarding financial aid.
-We may ask you for additional information (including copies of tax forms, etc) or we will send an award letter to your home.
+We may ask you for additional information (including copies of tax return transcripts, etc) or we will send an award letter notification.
 The award letter is a statement of all of the financial aid resources that you may receive from Urbana University for the next academic year.
 The award letter will also list any forms that the student and/or family need to complete before financial aid can be disbursed to the student account.

 If you have specific questions while you file your FAFSA, please call the Financial Aid Office.
 We will be very happy to assist you with any questions or concerns that you have about your financial aid and/or the FAFSA process.